kkmc/kkmc.github.io/_posts/2020-09-28-github-metadata.md

 ## Additional Reading

-- If you're recieving incorrect/missing data, you may need to perform a Github API<a href="https://github.com/jekyll/github-metadata/blob/master/docs/authentication.md"> authentication</a>.
+- If you're recieving incorrect/missing data, you may need to perform a Github API <a href="https://github.com/jekyll/github-metadata/blob/master/docs/authentication.md">authentication</a>.
 - Go through this <a href="https://jekyll.github.io/github-metadata/">README</a> for more details on the topic.
-- <a href= "https://github.com/jekyll/github-metadata/blob/master/docs/site.github.md">This page</a> highlights all the feilds you can access with github-metadata.
+- <a href="https://github.com/jekyll/github-metadata/blob/master/docs/site.github.md">This page</a> highlights all the fields you can access with github-metadata.
   <br />

 ## Example MetaData

-- Host Name : {{ site.github.hostname }}
+- Host Name: {{ site.github.hostname }}
-- URL : {{ site.github.url }}
+- URL: {{ site.github.url }}
-- BaseURL : {{ site.github.baseurl }}
+- BaseURL: {{ site.github.baseurl }}
-- Archived : {{ site.github.archived}}
+- Archived: {{ site.github.archived }}
-- Contributors :
+- Contributors:
   {% for contributor in site.github.contributors %}
   - {{ contributor.login }}
   {% endfor %}